awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

-# Getting Started \(AWS CLI\)<a name="getting-started-cli"></a>
+# Getting started \(AWS CLI\)<a name="getting-started-cli"></a>

 In this exercise, you use the AWS Command Line Interface \(AWS CLI\) to explore Amazon Personalize\.
 You create a campaign that returns movie recommendations for a given user ID\.

 Before you start this exercise, do the following:
-+ Review the Getting Started [Getting Started Prerequisites](gs-prerequisites.md)\.
++ Review the Getting Started [Getting started prerequisites](gs-prerequisites.md)\.
-+ Set up the AWS CLI, as specified in [Setting Up the AWS CLI](aws-personalize-set-up-aws-cli.md)\.
++ Set up the AWS CLI, as specified in [Setting up the AWS CLI](aws-personalize-set-up-aws-cli.md)\.

-When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning Up Resources](gs-cleanup.md) to delete the resources you created\.
+When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning up resources](gs-cleanup.md) to delete the resources you created\.

 **Note**
 The CLI commands in this exercise were tested on Linux\.
-For information about using the CLI commands on Windows, see [Specifying Parameter Values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) in the *AWS Command Line Interface User Guide*\.
+For information about using the CLI commands on Windows, see [Specifying parameter values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) in the *AWS Command Line Interface User Guide*\.

-## Step 1: Import Training Data<a name="gs-create-ds"></a>
+## Step 1: Import training data<a name="gs-create-ds"></a>

 Follow the steps to create a dataset group, add a dataset to the group, and then populate the dataset using the movie ratings data\.